Photo: About Australia History - Early Dutch Map on Display at the Mitchell Library.

 Useful Facts for Travel, essential for people wishing to visit this country and its premier city.
 Pictures, maps, places to visit, jobs and work, beaches and links to the rest of Australia.

-See the Sydney Weather for Today.
+See the Weather for Sydney and Forecasts:

-Sydney has a temperate climate, with over 340 sunny days per year.
+Climate: Sydney has a temperate climate, with over 340 sunny days per year.
 Average rainfall is approximately 1210mm per year, and the summer season (Dec to Feb) can have strong sunny days, so wear a hat and sunscreen between 10am and 3pm.

 Summer average temperature 22 Celsius, Winter average temperature 13 Celsius.
 Note: The seasons are reversed from the northern hemisphere - Summer here is December to February, Winter is June to August.